turbot/pipes-sdk-go/docs/OrgConnectionFolders.md

 func main() {
-    orgHandle := "orgHandle_example" // string | The handle of the org for which we want to update the connection folder. folderId := "folderId_example" // string | The ID of the connection folder which needs to be updated. request := *openapiclient.NewUpdateConnectionRequest() // UpdateConnectionRequest | The request body for the connection which needs to be updated. mode := "mode_example" // string | The mode of this request (optional)
+    orgHandle := "orgHandle_example" // string | The handle of the org for which we want to update the connection folder. folderId := "folderId_example" // string | The ID of the connection folder which needs to be updated. request := *openapiclient.NewUpdateConnectionFolderRequest() // UpdateConnectionFolderRequest | The request body for the connection which needs to be updated. mode := "mode_example" // string | The mode of this request (optional)

     configuration := openapiclient.NewConfiguration()